 You can’t charge different prices, offer different services or deny them to people who exercise their rights under the CCPA.

-In some cases, and under certain circumstances, you can offer financial incentives to collect, sell, or not delete their personal information.
+In some cases, and under certain circumstances, you can offer financial incentives to collect, sell, or not have their personal information deleted.

 How can I get prepared for CCPA?

 Here’s a handy guide to help you get ready:

 - When and how you collect it.

 - Where, for how long, and what systems you use to store it.

 Review this across your organization, including your human resources or customer service teams.